Guevaradevpy/backend_learning_journey/README.md

 # Backend Learning Journey 🚀

-This repository documents my real learning process in **backend development using Python**.
-It is not a finished course , but a **hands-on learning journey** built with practice, discipline, and consistent version control.
+This repository is not a tutorial — it’s a real journey.

+Here I document my path to becoming a backend developer using Python: mistakes, improvements, practice, and discipline.

+If you’re learning backend and want to see how progress actually looks, feel free to explore, learn, and build alongside me.

 ---